-If you are a Java developer who wants to become proficient in cloud solutions, read on to learn about the top five must-know AWS services — Amazon EC2, S3, Elastic Beanstalk, CloudWatch, and RDS.
+If you work with Java and want to become proficient in cloud solutions, learn more about AWS for Java developers in this review of the top five must-know AWS services — Amazon EC2, S3, Elastic Beanstalk, CloudWatch, and RDS.

 Cloud tools and technologies are evolving day by day, and we as developers cling to every possible solution for a faster, better, and more reliable approach to creating a product.

 Amazon Web Services (AWS) is one of these solutions.
 It is a widely adopted cloud computing platform providing 200+ services to develop, scale, and build robust products for the industry.
 Here are some of these services you as a Java developer need to know to ease your development process.